tandemdude/hikari-lightbulb/docs/source/guides/commands.rst

 - ``hidden`` (optional) - Whether or not to hide the command from the help command.
 Defaults to ``False``.

+- ``inherit_checks`` (optional) - Whether or not the command should inherit checks from the parent group.
+Naturally, this will only affect subgroups and subcommands.
+Defaults to ``False``.

 **For example:**

 .. code-block:: python